 The City of Mountain View is a progressive, full-service city, operating under the Council-Manager form of government.
 The seven Council Members are elected at-large for four-year terms that are staggered, with elections held in even-numbered years.
 Service on the Council is limited to two consecutive full terms, with the ability to run again after a two-year hiatus.
 Each January, the Council elects one of its members as Mayor and another as Vice Mayor.
 Assisting the City Council in an advisory capacity is a variety of boards, commissions, and committees.
 The Mountain View City Council has a well-earned reputation for taking the lead on challenging regional issues, working together with civility and treating members of the community and City staff with respect.
 Every two years, the Council adopts priority goals that provide a focus for the organization’s workplan and drive progress on important community issues.
-Council goals for 2017-19 are Protecting Vulnerable Populations, Housing, Transportation and Environmental Sustainability.
-The City Council appoints the City Clerk, City Attorney and City Manager, who oversees the departments of Community Development, Community Services, Finance and Administrative Services, Fire, Information Technology, Library, Police and Public Works.
+The City Council appoints the City Clerk, City Attorney and City Manager, who oversees the departments of Community Development, Community Services, Finance and Administrative Services, Fire, Information Technology, Library, Human Resources, Police, and Public Works.
 The three Council appointees enjoy a close working relationship as part of a highly collaborative, goal-oriented department head team.
 Mountain View’s sound fiscal practices, strong budget discipline, and diversified tax base, have allowed the City to maintain its AAA credit rating.
-In fiscal year 2017-18, the City’s work in the community is supported by a General Fund budget of $128 million and just over 600 employees.
-The City staff has established the following organizational values that guide City work:
+The City has established the following organizational values that guide City work:

 • Provide exceptional service